UBCSailbot/sailbot_workspace/.devcontainer/base-dev/README.md

 - The base image builds off the the [`pre-base`](../pre-base/pre-base.Dockerfile) image and adds additional dependencies
     - This image is used for [deployment](../deployment/README.md)
+- The local-base image builds off the base image and installs essential development-only dependencies
-- The dev image build off the base image and:
+- The dev image builds off the local-base image and:
     - Installs software that is nice to have for development
     - Adds a non-root user
     - Initializes the ROS log and bash history volumes